navapbc/template-infra/infra/README.md

 ### infra/envs/environment

-&nbsp;&nbsp;To get started with an environment copy the backend configuration created in the above instructions and copy into the terraform {} block to setup the remote backend for the environement.
+&nbsp;&nbsp;To get started with an environment copy the backend configuration created in the above instructions and copy into the terraform {} block to setup the remote backend for the environment.
 This is where all of the infrastructure will be managed for the application.

 # Workspaces